SeTar-Bot/.github/profile/README.md

 ## Website

-Since we had a bot, a team and a Discord community, it was a little accured that we didn't had any website for us, so we made this one too!
+Since we had a bot, a team and a Discord community, it was a little awkward that we didn't had any website for us, so we made this one too!

 [Check out Repo](https://github.com/Setar-bot/website/)